Wellesley offers a comprehensive health insurance plan designed to meet the needs of our students.

 Currently, students registered for at least 75 percent of full-time credits are required by Massachusetts law to enroll in a school-sponsored health insurance program or an alternate plan with comparable coverage.
 For more information on this law, please click here.

 To ensure compliance with Massachusetts law, Wellesley College students, including Davis Scholars, Post-Baccalaurates, and visiting students, are automatically enrolled in and billed for the Wellesley College Student Health Insurance Plan.

-The 2015-2016 Wellesley College Student Health Insurance Plan is effective from August 15, 2015, to August 14, 2016.
-The insurance rate for the 2015-2016 academic year is $2,004 (or $1,277 for students enrolling in the Spring 2016 semester only).
+The 2016-2017 Wellesley College Student Health Insurance Plan is effective from August 15, 2016, to August 14, 2017.
+The insurance rate for the 2016-2017 academic year is $2,110.
 Blue Cross and Blue Shield of Massachusetts provides the health insurance coverage for our students.
-The fee for insurance will appear on the first July EBill (or the first December EBill, for students enrolling in the Spring 2016 semester only).
+The fee for insurance will appear on the July EBill.

 |Coverage for inpatient and outpatient medical expense, mental health coverage, prescription drugs, diagnostic testing, lab and x-ray services, urgent care, and emergency visits.|